matwilso/boxLCD/README.md

 future while keeping it extremely tractable.

 boxLCD uses box2D physics and uses extremely low resolution and binarized rendering.
+And provides sample environments which you can use to try to learn to cover the physics.

 This is a crude analog, and many aspects of the real world complexity are missing.
 I think a good analogy for what boxLCD is trying to do for learned simulators is what generating MNIST digits is